Follow TV Tropes

 • Evil Mentor: The Shaman, who mutilated and brainwashed Boy in order to make him kill his own mother.

-• Evil Old Folks: Grandma Beatrice, the ultimate matriarch of the Van Der Koy family is as nasty as you would expect from someone who raised Hilda, Gideon and Melanie.
-After Hilda's death she is the one who orders all the remaining troops to kill her grandchildren.
+• Evil Old Folks: Gram Gram Beatrice, the grandmother of the Van Der Koy family, is as nasty as you would expect from the ultimate matriarch of such a clan.
+After Hilda's death she is the one who orders all the remaining troops to kill her great-grandchildren.

 • Exact Words: The Shaman repeatedly tells Boy that he "is the weapon."
 At first, it seems to mean that Boy shouldn't be reliant on actual weapons and instead focus on training himself.
 In reality, he's referring to the fact that he's brainwashed Boy into being his weapon against Hilda.